Sponsored Programs and Research Services

 Phase I Awards

-Phase I awards are for periods up to six months.
+Phase I awards typically are for periods up to six months.
 During Phase I, a maximum of 33% of the grant may be subcontracted to a university.

-Phase I awards are for periods up to one year.
+Phase I awards typically are for periods up to one year.
 Between 30% and 60% of the grant must be subcontracted to a university.

 Phase II Awards

-Phase II awards are for periods up to two years.
+Phase II awards typically are for periods up to two years.
 During Phase II, a maximum of 50% of the grant may be subcontracted to a university.

-Phase II awards are for periods up to two years.
+Phase II awards typically are for periods up to two years.
 Between 30% and 60% of the grant must be subcontracted to a university.

 The SBIR program encourages, but does not require, the SBC to partner with a research institution.